-Upon completion of evaluations players should be contacted by their team to outline:
+Upon the completion of evaluations players will be contacted by their team.
+They will outline:

 - Practice schedule

-- ♦ Game schedule
+- Game schedule

 - Introduction of coaches

 - Setting of first meeting with parents and players

-SAMPLE PLAYER SELECTION CRITERIA
+PLAYER SELECTION CRITERIA

 Skating Acceleration, speed, mobility, agility, balance, stride, crossovers, pivots, acceleration out of turns, quick feet, controlled skating, change of pace.